-1960s Jean Louis Floral Silk Chiffon Dress With Caped Neckline
+1960s Jean Louis Demi-Couture Silk Chiffon Dress w Caped Bodice

 Fully lined in a pink silk crepe with an additional layer of silk organza that backs the more full outer layer in the skirt.
 Closes with a hand set, back painted metal zipper and has a waist stay that closes with flat hook & eye.
 Hand finishes and made to demi-couture standards.

 Bust: 18" flat across from side seam to side seam